Study Abroad Programs

-Eight-day educational experience in international business.
+An eight-day educational experience in Barcelona, Spain is available in international business.
 Enrollment in BUS 4940 or MBA 5940 is required.
-Please contact Prof. Gregory Ulferts 313-993-1219 or firstname.lastname@example.org for further information.
+Please contact Professor Gregory Ulferts 313-993-1219 or firstname.lastname@example.org for further information.

 International Experience in Liberal Arts & Education in Beijing, Xi’an, and Shanghai, China | Early to Mid July 2017

 During this 10-12 day arts, culture, and educational tour, explore the impact of China's megacities on culture, education, and society today.
 Visit historical landmarks (the Great Wall & Forbidden City in Beijing, the Museum of the Terra Cotta Warriors in Xi’an, the financial district in Shanghai).
 Learn about the impact of rapid modernization on China's institutions, infrastructure, family life, communities, and institutions.
 Students who enroll in this program are required to travel to China, where we apply key cultural, educational and/or social theories.
 Detroit Mercy faculty in Education, Art History and History deliver lectures both on Detroit Mercy's campus and in China.
 Predeparture sessions on Detroit Mercy's McNichols campus are mandatory, as is travel to China.
 Site lectures are also delivered by Detroit Mercy faculty while in China.
 This trip is scheduled to run early to mid July 2017.
 Contact Lara Wasner at 313-993-1191 or email@example.com to inquire about approved courses this program year.